urakubo/Dojo-standalone/README.md

    	- Output Segmentation Folder
 	- Checkpoint
 10. Execute inference.
-11. You will soon see the inference results in the Output Segmentation Folder (Dojo_Standalone/data/_2DNN_inference in default).
+11. You will soon see the inference results in the Output Segmentation Folder (Dojo_Standalone/data/_2DNN_inference by default).

 Hidetoshi Urakubo
 209/2/1